eth-cscs/cpp-course-2023/03_02_data_access_algorithms_ranges/p1_containers_algorithms_ranges.md

 })
 ```

-- The for loop is much cleaner, but in some cases, the `for_each` could also have some advantages
-- Don't abuse everything into STL algorithms, do what's simple and readable
+- The STL algorithm is actually less readable here
+- But you could also use parallel `for_each`
+- Do what's best for your codebase

 ---

-# Ranges: what is a range?
+# Range: definition

 Ranges are now formalized as a C++20 concept: